SillyTavern/SillyTavern-Docs/Usage/st-script.md

 ```

 Then click 5 times on the button that appeared above the chat bar.
-Every click increments the variable `clicks` by one and displays a different message the value equals 5 and resets the variable.
+Every click increments the variable `clicks` by one and displays a different message when the value equals 5 and resets the variable.

 ### Automatic execution